 The Elderberries, which was drawn by Phil and written by Joe Troise is still in print - Cory Pandolf has taken over the cartoon which runs in may national newspapers.
 In November of 2008 a compliation of these cartoons was published under the title The Elderberries: A Cartoon Collection.

 During the 1980's Phil created another strip entitled Miles To Go centering on a large, friendly and footloose dog named Miles.
 The cartoon chronicled his adventures and humorous interactions with those he would meet on his travels.

 Phil was a resident of Sausalito, just across the Golden Gate Bridge from San Francisco, since 1973 when he moved onto the houseboat, the Ameer, with his wife Susan.
 Both of his children, Stacy Frank and Phil Frank have benefitted from a creative upbringing - each have explored artistic careers as well.

 Phil's cartoon illustration, either incorporating characters from the comic strip or drawings designed for the specific client have illustrated materials for the de Young Museum, the S. F. City Treasurer, Small Business Bureau, minority businesses, BART, the San Francisco Giants, the San Francisco Water Conservation department, numerous regional utility companies and extensive educational materials for Yosemite National Park.

-Phil has had long ties to the park system, initiated by the comic strip.
-He's a member of the board of the Yosemite Association and is an honorary California State Park Ranger.
+Phil had long ties to the park system, initiated by the comic strip.
+He was a member of the board of the Yosemite Association and is an honorary California State Park Ranger.
 Susan Frank wrote a series of four guidebooks to National Parks (Yosemite, Grand Canyon, Yellowstone, Muir Woods) which Phil illustrated.
 Well received, the series was reissued by Avalon Publishers by 2008.